1991 Stella Artois Championships

-The 1991 Stella Artois Championships was a men's tennis tournament played on grass courts at the Queen's Club in London in the United Kingdom and was part of the World Series of the 1991 ATP Tour.
+The 1991 Stella Artois Championships, also known as the Queen's Club Championships, was a men's tennis tournament played on grass courts at the Queen's Club in London in the United Kingdom and was part of the World Series of the 1991 ATP Tour.
 It was the 89th edition of the tournament and was held from 10 through 17 June 1991.
 Stefan Edberg won the singles event and Todd Woodbridge / Mark Woodforde won the doubles title.